cap-js/docs/java/cqn-services/remote-services.md

 Cross-cutting aspects like security are provided by configuration.
 Applications do not need to provide additional code.
 The CAP Java SDK leverages the [SAP Cloud SDK](https://sap.github.io/cloud-sdk) and in particular its destination capabilities to cover these aspects.

-Destinations in Cloud SDK are the means to express and define the remote endpoint including authentication details.
-Cloud SDK destinations provide a high flexibility of different data sources.
-They can be resolved from BTP Destination Service, BTP Service Bindings or [programmatic destinations](#programmatic-destination-registration), registered by a CAP application in code.
-The CAP application can choose the best fitting option for their scenario.
-CAP nicely integrates with Cloud SDK, for example automatic propagation of tenant and user information from the _Request Context_ to the Cloud SDK is ensured.
+Destinations in Cloud SDK are the means to express and define connectivity to a remote endpoint including authentication details.
+Cloud SDK destinations can be created from various sources such as BTP Destination Service or BTP Service Bindings.
+They can also be defined and registered [programmatically](#programmatic-destination-registration) in code.
+The application can choose the best fitting option for their scenario.
+Every Remote Service internally uses a destination for connectivity.

+On top of that CAP integrates nicely with Cloud SDK, for example ensuring automatic propagation of tenant and user information from the _Request Context_ to the Cloud SDK.

 <img src="../assets/remote%20services.drawio.svg" width="700px" class="mute-dark" alt="This graphic depicts the integration of SAP Cloud SDK into SAP CAP Java.">